On the spherical cardioid distribution and its goodness-of-fit: Goodness-of-fit

 We discuss two main choices for the distribution $\lambda$ in \eqref{eq:projstat}.
 First, let us consider $\bga\sim\mathrm{Unif}(\Sd)$, that is, $\lambda=\sigma_d/\om{d}$.
 This is the choice in \cite{Garcia-Portugues2020b} for testing $H_0\colon \mathrm{P}=\mathrm{Unif}(\Sd)$ and naturally aggregates deviations from the null hypothesis for all possible directions.
 It is also a conservative choice, as it does not favor any particular direction to detect departures from the null hypothesis.
 The test statistic becomes

 Alternatively, let us consider $\bga$ distributed as the empirical distribution $\mathrm{P}_n$ of the sample $\bX_1,\ldots,\bX_n$:

 This choice weights the directions to detect departures from the null hypothesis according to $\mathrm{P}$.
-Its main advantage is the simpler expression of the test statistic.
-The version of \eqref{eq:Pnstatn} with $P_n^{W,\,\mathrm{P}}$ is equivalent to \eqref{eq:Unstat} for testing uniformity, but not for necessarily testing spherical cardioidness.
+Its main advantage is the simpler expression it provides for the test statistic.
+The version of \eqref{eq:Pnstatn} with $P_n^{W,\,\mathrm{P}_n}$ is equivalent to \eqref{eq:Unstat} for testing uniformity, but not necessarily for testing spherical cardioidness.

 A third alternative is to consider $\lambda$ as $\mathrm{C}_k(\bmu,\rho)$, i.e., weighting projecting directions according to the null distribution.
-This statistic, $P_n^{W,\,\mathrm{C}_k}$, is aligned with the $\rd W(F_{\bga}(x))$ weight but gives a test statistic at least as complex as \eqref{eq:Unstat}.
+This statistic, $P_n^{W,\,\mathrm{C}_k}$, is aligned with the $\rd W(\hat{F}_{\bga}(x))$ weight but gives a test statistic at least as complex as \eqref{eq:Unstat}.